suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // phone_number is optional
 		   // phone number should begin with "+" followed by country code then the number (ex.
 SG number +6512341234)
 		   // password length is 6 characters minimum as set in Cognito
+		   // OTP will be sent in the registered email
 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}